Parameter Estimation Procedures for Exponential-Family Random Graph Models on Count-Valued Networks: A Comparative Simulation Study: Introduction

 This paper provides a look at this issue, evaluating estimation quality and computational cost for a number of alternative valued ERGM estimation techniques.
-We focus on here on ERGMs for count-valued networks, i.e. relations whose edges take values on the unbounded non-negative integers, evaluating estimators via a simulation study based on intercounty migration-flow networks in two U.S. states.
-We vary the variance of edge value and the (node) size of the network, to simulate different data structures.
+We focus on ERGMs for count-valued networks, i.e. relations whose edges take values on the unbounded non-negative integers, evaluating estimators via a simulation study based on intercounty migration-flow networks in two U.S. states.
+We vary the variance of edge values and the (node) size of the network, to simulate different data structures.
 The methods examined include the two currently implemented ``standard'' strategies - contrastive divergence \citep[CD; ][]{krivitsky_using_2017} and Markov Chain Monte Carlo maximum likelihood estimation \citep[MCMLE; ][]{hunter2012computational} - as well as one approach not previously used in this setting, maximum pseudo-likelihood estimation (MPLE).
 MPLE is a workhorse approximation method in the binary ERGM case \citep{strauss_pseudolikelihood_1990}, but requires special implementation measures for the count-data case, and to our knowledge has not previously been used for count-data ERGMs with general dependence.
+We also compare the performance of MPLE and CD as two seeding options for MCMLE.
 For all methods, we evaluate their computational speed, bias, variability, accuracy, calibration of estimated standard errors and confidence coverage.